MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/psm-gettabcontrol.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce l'handle per il controllo struttura a schede.
+Restituisce l'handle per il controllo Struttura a schede.

 ## <a name="remarks"></a>Commenti